 Let’s hash out a full list of beautiful, memorable and inexpensive wedding spots.

 If you want an outdoor wedding, check out your local parks.
 They might have a pretty gazebo or a beautiful pond perfect for wedding snapshots.
 If you find a spot you like, contact your local parks department about permits and rules; most have them.

 Many state and national parks also allow weddings.
-For example, the National Park Service says the fee for a permit to get married in Rocky Mountain National Park in Colorado costs $150.
+For example, the National Park Service says the fee for a permit to get married in Rocky Mountain National Park in Colorado is $200.
 How cool would it be to get married with the Rocky Mountains as the backdrop?
 You can find information on more than 400 national parks at the National Park Foundation website.